miniBill/witch-awakening/DLCs/Core/Quests.md

 A close friend or family member... or at least a wealthy patron, has been afflicted by a horrific curse causing agony and soulburn.
 If they succumb to this curse, they face True Death, urgently requiring a specific potion before the next New Moon.
 The problem is, the potion requires silver blood of a feathered unicorn, creatures of divine grace, light, and purity -- and extraordinarily rare, unlikely to even appear on Earth.
 You must enter the Faewilds and seek out the unicorn and obtain its blood.
 The intelligent creature cannot tolerate evil or corruption and is equivalent to a Rank 5 class Witch in raw magic potential utilizing light based magics.

 Notes:
-+ If you can be considered \"Good\" aligned and unselfish, the unicorn can be bargained with to willingly give a vial of silverblood
++ If you can be considered “Good” aligned and unselfish, the unicorn can be bargained with to willingly give a vial of silverblood
 + If you also have a female form without male aspects, the unicorn may be more friendly, even loving, and give silverblood in exchange for your time, and becomes an ally.

 ### Sidebar